Last updated June 2026

 Where is the Marlborough Museum?

-At Brayshaw Heritage Park, about 4.5 km from central Blenheim — accessible from SH1 or SH6.
+At 26 Arthur Baker Place in Brayshaw Heritage Park, 4.5 km from central Blenheim and easily reached from SH1 or SH6.

 What are the opening hours?

-Sunday, Tuesday and Thursday from 11am to 3pm.
-Closed Christmas Day.
+Sundays, Tuesdays and Thursdays from 11am to 3pm.
+The museum is closed on Christmas Day.

 Who runs the Marlborough Museum?

-Should I combine the museum with other Brayshaw attractions?
+Can I combine a visit with other attractions?